tiptoppress/category-posts-widget/README.md

 * Version 3.0 or later version uses WordPress 2.9's built in post thumbnail functionality.

 ## Frequently Asked Questions
+= Thumb and Title not able to float left =
+Check the option in the Thumbnails panels “Show thumbnails above text”.
+Then add this custom CSS.
+If you use wordpress 4.7 you can add this custom CSS with the customizer ([Easily adding custom CSS using the Theme customizer](http://kometschuh.de/Easily-adding-custom-CSS-using-the-Theme-customizer.html)):

+.cat-post-thumbnail {
+	float: left;
+}

 = The font-size is different from that of other widgets or Theme elements? = Please use the option: "Disable widget CSS".